iivanoo/covid-apps-observer/code/report_templates/global_template.md

 ### Security analysis

 This dimension is based on the [Androwarn][https://github.com/maaaaz/androwarn] structural and data flow analysis of Android bytecode.
 Androwarn is developed by the University of Lyon/INSA (France) and it has been used in several academic studies.
-According to its documentation, Androwarn targets the following categories of malicious behaviour:
+According to its documentation, Androwarn targets the following categories of potential security issues:
 * **Telephony identifiers exfiltration**: IMEI, IMSI, MCC, MNC, LAC, CID, operator's name, etc.
 * **Device settings exfiltration**: software version, usage statistics, system settings, logs, etc.
 * **Geolocation information leakage**: GPS/WiFi geolocation, etc.